-The Company is committed to compliance with all applicable regulations relating to the export of materials and information.
+Centrus is committed to compliance with all applicable regulations relating to the export of materials and information.
 These include:

-- (a) Licensing requirements for export of nuclear materials to a foreign country; - (b) The tracking of nuclear materials through the Nuclear Materials Management and Safeguards System (NMMSS); and - (c) Restrictions on disclosing information to foreign entities and persons.
+- (a) Licensing requirements for export of nuclear materials and other controlled commodities to a foreign country; - (b) The tracking of nuclear materials through the Nuclear Materials Management and Safeguards System (NMMSS); and - (c) Restrictions on disclosing information to foreign entities and persons.

-Employees are responsible for complying with all applicable laws and regulations, and Company policies, procedures, and guidance, prior to providing any non-public, technical information concerning sensitive technology to any person or entity.
-Employees must also comply with applicable Company policies and procedures governing the handling and protection of such information.
-Questions or concerns relating to the information which may be subject to export control may be submitted to the local Security organization, or, if applicable, the site Facility Security Officer or Classification Officer.
+Employees are responsible for complying with all applicable laws and regulations, and Centrus policies, procedures, and guidance, prior to exporting any goods or services from the United States or providing any non-public, technical information concerning export-controlled technology to any person or entity either in the United States or outside the United States.
+Employees must also comply with applicable Centrus policies and procedures governing the handling and protection of such goods, services or information.
+Questions or concerns relating to the goods, services or information which may be subject to export control may be submitted to the Company's Export Control Manager, the local Security organization, or, if applicable, the site Facility Security Officer or Classification Officer.

-22. Complete and Accurate Books, Records, and Financial Statements
+24. Complete and Accurate Books, Records, and Financial Statements

-Applicable laws and regulations establish the following requirements with regard to record-keeping and communications:
+Applicable laws and regulations establish the following requirements with regard to recordkeeping and communications:

-- (a) The Company's financial statements, and all books and records on which they are based, must accurately reflect all transactions of the Company in accordance with generally accepted accounting principles in the United States. - (b) All receipts and disbursements of funds must be properly and promptly recorded. - (c) No undisclosed or unrecorded fund may be established for any purpose. - (d) No false or artificial statements or entries may be made for any purpose in the books and records of the Company, or in any internal or external correspondence, memoranda, or communication of any type, including telephone, email, or fax. - (e) Each Employee should report to his or her supervisor (i) any significant deficiencies in the design or operation of any internal control that could adversely affect the Company's ability to record, process, summarize, and report financial data; (ii) any material weaknesses in internal controls; and (iii) any fraud, whether or not material, that involves management or other Employees who have a significant role in the

-Company's internal controls, of which the Employee becomes aware.
+- (a) Centrus' financial statements, and all books and records on which they are based, must accurately reflect all transactions of the Company in accordance with generally accepted accounting principles in the United States. - (b) All receipts and disbursements of funds must be properly and promptly recorded. - (c) No undisclosed or unrecorded fund may be established for any purpose. - (d) No false or artificial statements or entries may be made for any purpose in the books and records of Centrus, or in any internal or external correspondence, memoranda, or communication of any type, including telephone, email, or fax. - (e) Each Employee should report to his or her supervisor (i) any significant deficiencies in the design or operation of any internal control that could adversely affect Centrus' ability to record, process, summarize, and report financial data; (ii) any material weaknesses in internal controls; and (iii) any fraud, whether or not material, that involves management or other Employees who have a significant role in Centrus' internal controls, of which the Employee becomes aware.
 Employees and non-Employees may also report such issues as described in Section 6, "Reporting Violations or Concerns."
 Penalties for violations in this area could be severe for the Company as well as the Employee(s) involved.

-23. Safeguard and Preservation of Assets
+25. Safeguard and Preservation of Assets

-Each Employee is charged with the duty to safeguard and preserve the Company's assets.
+Each Employee is charged with the duty to safeguard and preserve Centrus' assets.
 Assets include:

-- (a) Cash, receivables and inventory;
+- (a) Cash, receivables, and inventory;

 - (b) Property, plant, and equipment;

 - (c) Equipment or inventory furnished by customers or suppliers;

 - (d) Intellectual property (including patents, trademarks, and copyrights);

 - (e) Trade Secrets; and

 - (f) Proprietary information.

-Employees are prohibited from taking for themselves a corporate opportunity discovered through the use of Company property, information, or position.
-Employees are also prohibited from using Company property, information, or position for personal gain, or otherwise competing with the Company.
+Employees are prohibited from taking for themselves a corporate opportunity discovered through the use of Centrus property, information, or position.
+Employees are also prohibited from using Centrus property, information, or position for personal gain, or otherwise competing with Centrus.

-24. Compliance with Securities Laws and Regulations
+26. Compliance with Securities Laws and Regulations